People & Place Partners

 $400,000 (over 3 years)

-iMPact is working to break the cycle of intergenerational disadvantage to benefit more than 10,000 people living in the most disadvantaged areas of the Mornington Peninsula.
+Mornington Peninsula Learning Guarantee is working to break the cycle of intergenerational disadvantage to benefit more than 10,000 people living in the most disadvantaged areas of the Mornington Peninsula.
 Over the next five years, the project is focusing on a range of strategic priorities including preschool oral language, whole primary and secondary school improvement, music and family and housing systems.
 Together, these initiatives aim to boost educational attainment, strengthen support systems for children, young people, families and create sustainable changes in schools.
-Through collaborative school clusters, smoother transitions between school stages and specialist practitioners linking education with local family and housing support, iMPact is embedding relational wellbeing throughout the community and raising expectations for what is possible.
+Through collaborative school clusters, smoother transitions between school stages and specialist practitioners linking education with local family and housing support, Mornington Peninsula Learning Guarantee is embedding relational wellbeing throughout the community and raising expectations for what is possible.
 These systemic changes are building the capacity of young people and adults to achieve sustainable economic and social independence through meaningful employment and community participation.
 Schools are becoming high performing and responsive to the needs of all children while integrated support systems ensure that positive changes last.